Murder Defense Lawyer in Los Angeles

 and seeking the best possible result.
 To find out how we can help, contact

-a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners.
+a Los Angeles criminal defense attorney at Stephen G. Rodriguez &

-As soon as you contact our firm for a free initial consultation, we can
+Partners.
+As soon as you contact our firm for a free initial consultation,

 Don't wait any longer to take the first step!
 Call now at (213) 481-6811.